 -

-Are there course prerequisites for the courses?
+Are there prerequisites for the courses?

 You must also provide proof of motorcycle liability insurance.
 Current riding experienced is required.
 You must feel comfortable handling the bike in less than ideal conditions such as heavy traffic, bad weather, higher speeds, etc.